ESREA – European Society for Research on the Education of Adults

 The Location of the Conference

+The conference will be ONLINE hosted by The University of Lower Silesia.
 The University of Lower Silesia [ULS; orig.: DSW] is a non-public university that promotes an innovative approach to learning and builds research networks at the national and international levels.
 Apart from the excellence in teaching, research and academic publications, DSW actively works for the local community, in particular through its educational programs, research and development projects and cooperation with educational institutions, culture and civil organizations.

 University of Lower Silesia is based not far from the very centre of Wrocław and is well connected with various essential destination points, such as the airport, Wrocław Mikołajów railway station, the coach station and the city’s highway.